Downtown Johnson City Revitalization

 Real estate in downtown Johnson City is available for a broad range of business types.
 Smaller spaces are available to accommodate restaurants and shops, and larger spaces and buildings are available to accommodate projects such as: office space developments, residential complexes, and breweries.
 For more information on available real estate downtown, contact us or visit our Sites and Buildings database.

-A variety of incentives exist for projects in downtown Johnson City that meet certain criteria.
+A variety of incentives exist for projects in Downtown Johnson City that meet certain criteria.
 A Façade Grant program, Tax Increment Funding and Historic Tax Credits are available.
 The Northeast Tennessee Economic Development Corporation administers the Johnson City Downtown Redevelopment Loan Program with funding from eight banks.
-For more information on incentives, contact us or visit the Commercial Incentives section at here..
+For more information on the loan program, follow this link.

 Recent public improvements have enhanced the aesthetic appearance of downtown Johnson City tremendously, attracting more foot-traffic and generating more interest from private investment.